 Notwithstanding the growing costs and logistics associated with delivering community festivals and events it is not considered financially sustainable for individual sponsorship amounts to significantly increase each year.
-However, in recognition of the community and economic value of festivals and events Administration has recommended an allocation of \$263,000 sponsorship in 2017/18 compared to \$221,500 in 2016/17 (excluding in-kind support) which represents an approximate 17% expenditure increase.
+However, in recognition of the community and economic value of festivals and events Administration has recommended an allocation of \$284,500 sponsorship in 2017/18 compared to \$221,500 in 2016/17 (excluding in-kind support) which represents a 22% expenditure increase.

-12.3 REALLOCATION OF CAPITAL BUDGET FUNDS
+7.3 REALLOCATION OF CAPITAL BUDGET FUNDS